-The Enfleurage technique of extracting aromatic oils from flowers works on the simple principle that fats dissolve essential oils and thereby absorb their aromas.
-Petals and other fragrant plant parts are soaked in animal fat or vegetable oil which absorbs the fragrance.
-In the 19th century and early parts of the 20th, pork, lard and beef fat were used though now most producers use vegetable oils like palm oil.
-The vegetable oil is poured onto glass plates in a wooden frame called a chassis and then the flowers are placed on the vegetable oil and left to release their essentials oils for several days.
-The process is repeated several more times with the “spent” petals being removed and fresh flowers being added to the plates until the vegetable oil on the plates is completely saturated with the aromatic oils of the flowers.
-At this point you have a product called a “pomade”, which is simply animal fat or vegetable oil saturated with essential oils.
-To produce an enfleurage, the pomade is dissolved in alcohol and the essential oils migrate to the alcohol which is then separated from the vegetable oil.
-Finally, the alcohol is evaporated to leave pure aromatic essential oil.
-The details of the process, especially the final step of evaporating the alcohol, are a closely guarded secret, which is one reason there are so few producers of enfleurage essential oils.
-In some cases, the secrets of the process have been handed down in families for many generations.
-The essential oil extractions that result from enfleurage are technically referred to as “absolutes” but this is deceptive since the same term is used to describe essential oils that are extracted with the use of chemical solvents, such as hexane.
-Our supplier of absolutes extracted by enfleurage uses only Organic Palm Oil and Organic Sugar Cane Alcohol in the extraction process.
+Enfleurage is a very old technique of extracting the aromatic oils from flowers that was popularized in France during the 19th century.
+It works on the simple principle that fats dissolve essential oils and thereby absorb their aromas.
+Petals and other fragrant plant parts are soaked in fat or vegetable oil which absorbs the fragrance.
+In the 19th century and early parts of the 20th, pork, lard and beef fat were used though now most of the world’s few producers use vegetable fats like palm oil.
+In the early days, the animal fat was smeared on glass plates in a wooden frame called a chassis and then the flowers were placed on the fat and left to release their oils for several days.
+The process was repeated several more times with spent flowers being removed and fresh flowers being added to the plates until the fat on the plates was completely saturated with the aromatic oils of the flowers.
+The oil saturated fat, called a pomade, was then dissolved by alcohol.
+The aromatic oils migrate to the alcohol and finally the alcohol is evaporated to leave the pure aromatic oil of the flower.
+The process is the same today except that vegetable oil is often used instead of animal fat.
+The resultant essential oil extraction is technically called an “absolute” but the term is deceptive since most products called absolutes are extracted in a different method by chemical solvents, such as hexane.
+Our supplier of absolutes extracted by enfleurage uses only organic palm oil and organic sugar cane alcohol in the extraction process.

-We work closely with one small producer in South America who uses a modern version of the ancient technique of enfleurage to produce completely organic oils of Frangipani Essential Oil, Jasmine Essential Oil, Gardenia Essential Oil, Lily Essential Oil, Rose Essential Oil, or Tuberose Essential Oil.
-On his small farm (and surrounding farms), he grows the flowers and then processes them using palm oil as the fat and pure alcohol derived from local sugar cane.
+Here at Artisan Aromatics, we work closely with a small producer in South America that uses a modern version of the ancient technique of enfleurage to produce completely organic oils of Frangipani, Jasmine, Gardenia, Lily, Rose, and Tuberose.
+He grows his flowers on his small farm and then processes them using Palm oil as the fat and pure alcohol derived from local sugar cane.
 By using all local products, he helps to support the local economy and small farmers and gives employment to indigenous residents.